p-koenig/divfusion/README.md

 ## Dependencies

 Currently `divfusion` does not require any dependencies.
+Python >= 3.10 is required.

 ## Future Work